 - Enough income for Tara to be a stay-at-home mom?
 Check.

 With these conditions met, Tara and I decided it was time to start our own family.
-It didn’t take long, two-weeks after the decision… we were pregnant.
+It didn’t take long, two weeks after the decision… we were pregnant.

 Pregnancy problems come in all shapes and sizes: constant morning sickness, diabetes, high blood pressure, hospital stays, etc. Tara carried Chloe full-term.
 Exactly 40 weeks to the day.
 Not once did she throw up.
 Nor did she gain 100lbs and get diabetes.
 Her blood pressure?
 It didn’t change.
-The doctor, nurses, friends, and family all shook there head and said, “I wish my pregnancy was that easy.”
+The doctor, nurses, friends, and family all shook their heads and said, “I wish my pregnancy was that easy.”

 Many people questioned our decision to have Chloe in Enterprise – instead of at one of the big hospitals in Dothan.